hisaway/report/README.md

 # report
-create a report by using latex with pandoc. you can write Markdown for report.
+create your report by using latex with pandoc. you can write Markdown for the report.